 The Policy Expires

 As with any term policy, the coverage will expire.
-Term, by definition. is not meant to stay in force forever.
-Life insurance companies offer different lengths of policy coverage, usually 5 years, 10 years, 15 years, 20 years, and then 25, 30 or possibly 40 year coverage periods depending upon the offerings available from the company.
+Term insurance, by definition. is not meant to stay in force forever.
+Life insurance companies offer different lengths of policy coverage, usually 5 years, 10 years, 15 years, 20 years, and then 25, 30, or possibly 40 year coverage periods depending upon the offerings available from the company.

 Level Term Policies Have no Cash Value

 Permanent life insurance policies have a cash value.
 This works a little bit like a bank account that allows you to take withdrawals from the policy or loans.
 You can also surrender your whole life or universal life policy for cash before the policy matures.
-Many people don’t realize how good of an investment that whole life insurance can be, but it actually gives a positive rate of return to owners.
+Many people don’t realize how good of an investment whole life insurance can be in some cases, it actually gives a positive rate of return to owners over time, so the policy will eventually be worth more than the premiums paid.

-Level term does not have a cash value.
+In contrast, level term life does not have a cash value.
 It is purely a payment to the insurance company for temporary financial protection against loss of life.
 If you surrender the contract, you are forfeiting your coverage and stopping premium payments.
 You don’t get any surrender value and you can’t take loans against the policy.
-Similarly, level term policies are not considered participating policies, and do not receive dividend payments.
+Similarly, level term policies are not considered participating policies and do not receive dividend payments, and they are not considered to be an asset by law.

 Why People Buy Level Term Life Policies